fizzest/codsite/pages/guides/chemoly_guides/intro.md

 ### Taking Notes

-Notes are a preference— you should take them if you’re used to taking them.
+> Notes are a preference— you should take them if you’re used to taking them.
 If you do take notes, however, make sure you actually use them for review!
 If you don’t, the extra time spent on those notes would be meaningless.
 The [CODSnotes](http://chem.isodn.org/notes) written by myself are an alternative to taking notes on Atkin's *Chemical Principles*.

+So this is what I've said previously, but I will make this clear right now.

+If you are able to use notes properly, they will significantly benefit you.
+I can't go into too much detail, but when taking notes, make sure you are able to prioritize information when reading through a textbook.
+A good textbook will emphasize which is crucial knowledge (**fundamentals**) and which is trivial.
+On your first read, make things simple and only write down the main points.
+That way, when you come back to it (which you should frequently), you won't be overwhelmed with information.

+On your second read, you can pick up those less important trivial facts and put them in your notes so that you can differentiate what is more important than the other.

 ### OK, so I've read Atkins.
 Congratulations!
 You know more chemistry than 99% of people in the world!
 Give yourself a pat in the back.